15 Important eCommerce Metrics Every Business Owner Should Track in 2024

 4. Click-through rate

-Your click-through rate measures the percentage of users who click on a specific link, against the number of users who saw the link.
+Your click-through rate is one of the key ecommerce metrics as it measures the percentage of users who click on a specific link, against the number of users who saw the link.

 The formula is: